 Federated Search and Standards-Based APIs

-These capabilities are possible because Profiles RNS uses standards-based web services APIs that can communicate with other computer systems through XML, RIS Citation Data Format, RDF and Linked Open Data (LOD).
+Profiles RNS uses standards-based web service APIs that can communicate with other computer systems through XML and RDF using Linked Open Data (LOD).
 This enables sites using Profiles RNS to participate multi-institution networks, such as Direct2Experts, VIVOSearch, and CTSASearch.

 Extending Functionality Through an Ontology